dcodev1702/Articles/CEF-AMASetup.md

 ```
 # Edit the rsyslog or syslog-ng conf file.
-On the Ubuntu server you will see it has been changed to CEF by uncommented modules and inputs.
-Confirm changes at: 'cat /etc/rsyslog.conf'
+On the Ubuntu VM (server) you will see it has been changed to CEF by uncommented modules and inputs.
+Confirm changes: 'cat /etc/rsyslog.conf'

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/cefmagrsyslog.png)